Disclosure

 But what if you don’t want to lose all Internet access?

-Well, some VPNs have app-based kill switches.
+Some VPNs have app-based kill switches.
 That means you can choose which apps can’t use the Internet if the VPN is disconnected.
 If you use NordVPN for torrenting in Germany, you’ll get that feature.

 Enable Leak Protection